EDRV FAQ0001 (see also EBC FAQ0015; HA-TADP FAQ0001; ECOM FAQ0008; ERM FAQ0009; WinPLC FAQ0004; EZ Ethernet FAQ0011)

 EDRV FAQ0016

-Q: When the GS-EDRV is connected to the drive, the drive display flashes
+Q: When the GS-EDRV or GS-EDRV100 is connected to the drive, the

 P4.00 (Source of Frequency Command) = 05 (Frequency determined by RS232/RS485 communication interface.

 If these are set properly, then this error is probably caused by incompatible versions of GS3 firmware and the GS-EDRV firmware.
-There are 2 solutions:
+Solutions:

 If you need the older GS-EDRV firmware, please send an e-mail to support@hosteng.com.